EthereumPostalService/eps-widget/README.md

 # eps-widget

 - Note: Storybook is not working due to "Field 'browser' doesn't contain a valid alias configuration" and some other strange errors where Etheres is exporting BigNumber.
+- Note: Wagmi should be installed by the repository owner.
+- Depends on ethersv5 rather tha v6 due to a nasty wagmi bug.

 # todo